Ryan M-1

-The Ryan M-1 was a mail plane produced in the United States in the 1920s, the first original design built by Ryan.
+The Ryan M-1 was a mail plane produced in the United States in the 1920s.
+It was the first original design built by Ryan Aeronautical.
 It was a conventional gear parasol-wing monoplane with two open cockpits in tandem and fixed, tailskid undercarriage.

 Design and development

 The follow-on M-2 was substantially the same as the M-1.
 The prototype M-1 was originally powered by a Hispano-Suiza 8A, but production examples featured a variety of engines in the same general power range, with the Wright J-4B chosen for nine of the sixteen M-1s built, and the prototype later refitted with this engine.

+According to Cassagneres, "Dimensions allowed for a front cockpit that could accommodate two passengers side by side, or one passenger and a sack of mail, or just mail sacks and no passenger.
+Dual controls were provided, so a passenger flying up front could get in some 'stick time' if he wished.
+The M-1 cowling had a feature that was to become almost a trademark on all subsequent Ryan models up to the ST. This was the distinctive 'engine-turning' or 'jeweling' effect achieved by burnishing the aluminum.

 Operational history

 A M-1 was flown in the 1926 Ford National Reliability Air Tour.

 Pacific Air Transport operated J-4B-powered M-1s and M-2s on their demanding Seattle–San Francisco–Los Angeles mail route, while Hispano-Suiza-powered machines flew with Colorado Airways between Cheyenne and Pueblo and Yukon Airways between Whitehorse and Dawson City.

 One M-2 (named Bluebird) was built with a fully enclosed cabin for the pilot and four passengers, foreshadowing Ryan's highly successful Brougham series.

 The standard M-2, meanwhile, was Charles Lindbergh's first choice for his transatlantic flight.
 His list of requirements for the aircraft soon made it apparent, however, that rather than modifying an M-2, it would be more effective to build an all-new design along the same general lines, which resulted in the Ryan NYP Spirit of St Louis.